4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- full duplex connections
 		- witching, each connection can send to another host without collisions
 		- Forwards & Filters
+			- Uses a switch table
+			- Filtering is where the switch determines to drop the packet or forward it to the host its meant for
-			- Forwarding is where the switch determines
+			- Forwarding is where the switch determines the host to send the frame to and sends it
 - Ethernet Topologies
 	- Bus
 	- Star